 What can you do to transform your team environment and create psychological safety?
-Try using these nine strategies to create a culture where your team members thrive.
+Try using these nine strategies to create psychological safety at work.

 To create psychological safety in the workplace, start by building self-awareness in your team.
 When you recognize how you prefer to think and behave, you can uncover biases that might be impacting your employees’ willingness to share their viewpoints.